raganwald/braythwayt.com/_posts/2013-04-29-calling-all-hackers.md

 It's said that the most important words a scientist can utter are, "Hmmm, that's odd..."
 The idea that some people are programmers and some aren't is odd.
 Another thing that's odd: What's the deal with pair programming?

 Some people swear by it, some people swear when you mention it. *How is this not odd?* It's obvious to me that we don't understand pair programming.
-That is broken.
 We understand brainstorming ideas.
 We understand pair bicycle repair.
 We understand pair driving in rally racing.
 But we don't understand pair programming?

 Pair programming is a fertile opportunity for hacking.
 What is the problem with our tools?
 What is the problem with the way we program?
 I don't allow people who succeed with pair programming to convince me it works for the same reason I don't allow companies that hire women to convince me we don't have a gender imbalance in programming.
 It needs to be hacked.